 How to Play:

 Hide the goodies or candies in the kitchen area or bed boxes or any other place in the house that will not be so easy for the child to locate.
 With the ready hints, you can guide the child about the possible areas where the treats are.
 The moment they find the goodies becomes the best moment for them.
-Apart from engaging them in something that is contributing to their physical fitness, you also make them learn tricks of active listening and concentration.
+Apart from engaging them in something that contributes to their physical fitness, you also make them learn tricks of active listening and concentration.

 5. Freeze:

 A complete family game that makes sure the kids enjoy the family dance, make themselves physically and side by side master the art of attention.
-What else a parent needs if they happen to give so much to the kids with fun-filled activity.
+What else does a parent need if they happen to give so much to the kids with fun-filled activity.
 This game is one of the most loved indoor games for kids.

 best-indoor-games-for-kids